JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 The structure [`TaylorN`](@ref) is constructed as a vector of parameterized homogeneous polynomials defined by the type [`HomogeneousPolynomial`](@ref), which in turn is a vector of coefficients of given order (degree).
-This implementation imposes that the user has to specify the (maximum) order considered and the number of independent variables, which is done using the [`set_variables`](@ref) function.
+This implementation imposes the user to specify the (maximum) order considered and the number of independent variables at the beginning, which can be conveniently done using [`set_variables`](@ref).
 A vector of the resulting Taylor variables is returned:

 ```@repl userguide
 x, y = set_variables("x y")